4 days cycling, 445km

-Back-road climbs, classic climbs, flying descents, Alpine views, camper-vans lining the summits: you have it all in the Alps.
+Back-road climbs, classic climbs, flying descents, Alpine views, and then Mt Ventoux: you have it all in this Loop!

 Note on the Lite option: Some people love knowing they’ve completed full stages; others love knowing they’ll finish before dinner.
 For us, there’s no better or worse and everyone will be welcomed as equals… because if you’re happy cycling, we’re happy for you.

 Fri 10th September: Meet at Oyonnax hotel (we’re organising a coach transfer from Geneva airport – see travel info)

 Thur 16th September: Depart from hotel in Bollene (after Ventoux) (we’re organising a coach transfer to Marseille and Nice airports – see travel info)

 Arrival day: Fri 10th September